 The accurate selection of vulnerable versions is crucial for the effective reproduction of kernel vulnerabilities.
-Wrong version can mislead analysts and result in significant time wastage.
-Thus, we aim to assess the proficiency of KernJC in identifying false positive version range claims in the NVD database for upstream Linux kernel vulnerabilities.
+Wrong versions can mislead analysts and result in significant time wastage.
+Thus, we aim to assess the proficiency of KERNJC in identifying false positive version range claims in the NVD database for upstream Linux kernel vulnerabilities.

-The whole CVE dataset mentioned in \S 5.1 is used for this evaluation.
-KernJC's approach involves mapping the claimed vulnerable version ranges into a list of kernel release versions, followed by a downward analysis starting from the upper boundary to identify false positives.
-This process continues until a genuine vulnerable
+The whole CVE dataset mentioned in § 5.1 is used for this evaluation.
+KERNJC's approach involves mapping the claimed vulnerable version ranges into a list of kernel release versions, followed by a downward analysis starting from the upper boundary to identify false positives.
+This process continues until a genuine vulnerable Table 5: HDC Needed by Vulnerabilities in Netfilter Subsystem.
+The CONFIG prefix is omitted for clearness.